 - 1. Make a determination on the day of the match as early as is reasonably possible, if cancellation is appropriate 'due to field conditions'.
 (A trip to the field for direct observation is recommended.) - 2.
-The HOME coach is responsible for: - Notifying their opponent's manager or coach - Notifying their club's Licensed Referee Assignor to alert referees as soon as possible. - Note: Matches between teams registered as Competitive (U11+ Tiers 3&4 and High School divisions) are typically assigned by Linda Huttenhoff (Ihuttenhoff@maysa.org or (608) 630-3533.
+For Recreational games, the HOME coach is responsible for: - a.
+Notifying their opponent's manager or coach - b.
+Notifying their club's Licensed Referee Assignor to alert referees as soon as possible.
+Matches between teams registered as Competitive are typically assigned by Linda Huttenhoff (lhuttenhoff@maysa.org or 276-9030 ext.
+303).